SeanOhAileasa/SeanOhAileasa/README.md

 -->
 <!--
 09/10/2022
-"update repository ./cap-threat-and-vulnerability-management (Vulnerability Management)" -->
+"update repository ./cap-threat-and-vulnerability-management (Vulnerability Scanning and Enumeration and Assessment)" -->
 <details open>
 	<summary> Threat and Vulnerability Management &#x21A9; 22%</summary>